phalcon-orphanage/docs/pt/reference/applications.rst

     } catch (Exception $e) {

-        //An exception has ocurred, dispatch some controller/action aimed for that
+        // An exception has ocurred, dispatch some controller/action aimed for that

         // Pass the processed router parameters to the dispatcher
         $dispatcher->setControllerName('errors');